 Pet stores are a common source for pet guinea pigs, but they should only be purchased from a store if the store and staff are knowledgeable about guinea pigs, keep them in clean housing with a good diet, and handle the guinea pigs regularly.
 Look for stores that house males and females separately to avoid a surprise litter.

 Breeders are your best option if looking for a show-quality pig, a specific breed, and even pet-quality pigs.
 A good breeder will make sure the babies are socialized well and handled from an early age.

 Shelters have guinea pigs more often than you might think.
 This is a great way to give a guinea pig a second chance at life.
 Guinea pigs from shelters might be a little more skittish at first if they were not handled much while they were young, but most will settle down in their new homes once a routine is established.

-Whatever the source, make sure the guinea pig you choose is healthy, well-socialized, easy to handle.
+Whatever the source, make sure the guinea pig you choose is healthy, well-socialized, and easy to handle.
 Find the right pet for your family with these guidelines:

 - The guinea pig should be alert and active.

 - Avoid a guinea pig this panicky when handled, especially if it does not relax quickly.

-- Avoid a guinea pig that is overly quiet and calm (it may be ill).
+- Avoid a guinea pig that is overly quiet and calm as it may be ill.